sclorg/mongodb-container/examples/replset-docker/README.md

 Note: You can also use host version of mongo shell, but you have to substitute values of environmental variables and IP address instead of `localhost` by yourself.

 During the lifetime of your deployment, one or more of those members might crash or fail.
-In this case, replica set member is removed.
-It some special cases, replica set configuration might not be updated -- see Known Limitations.
+It is possible to configure container to get restarted automatically (see [docker run reference](https://docs.docker.com/engine/reference/run/#restart-policies---restart).

 **Note**: for production usage, you should maintain as much separation between members as possible.
 It is recommended to run containers on different hosts.